Francesca Musiani

 Francesca Musiani is an Italian author and scholar of internet governance.
+She is a research professor at the French National Center for Scientific Research (CNRS) and holds the position of the director of the Internet and Society Center.

+Career

-She is a research director at the French National Center for Scientific Research (CNRS) and holds the position of the director of the Internet and Society Center.
-She holds a PhD in socio-economics of innovation, her dissertation research focused on features and implications of alternative peer-to-peer technologies, which has been awarded by the French national regulatory body CNIL.
+Musiani was awsrded PhD in socio-economics of innovation in 2012.
+Her dissertation research focused on features and implications of alternative peer-to-peer technologies, which has been awarded by the French national regulatory body CNIL.
 After her dissertation, Musiani was a fellow at the Berkman Klein Center at Harvard University.